Architecture

 Native App internals and administration

-The Native App is made up of the below elements:
+The Native App includes the following elements:

 2. Workbench Service: Posit Workbench containerized as a fully managed application within Snowpark Container Services (SPCS).